 The children in Reception will be given a new reading book three times a week (starting in Week 3) which can be read together.
 We will be running information sessions for parents on how best to support their child’s reading progress throughout the term and you will receive more information on this shortly.

 If your child is in Reception they must have their PE kit.
 This includes a white T-shirt, blue shorts/tracksuit bottoms and black plimsolls.
-PE days for Reception classes are as follows, and they will start the week commencing 18th September;

 Please ensure your child comes to school in their PE kit ready for their PE session first thing.
 They will then get changed into their school uniform after the session.